vidoardes/stg_rpg/README.md

 ## Planned Updates
 * Base stats: ATK, DEF, DEX, LUCK
-* Winning battles earn you loot drops and EXP
+* Winning battles earn you EXP
 * Leveling system, with enemies leveling along with you
 * More levels!